 Paul wanted to remind these saints in Thessalonica that God is both righteous and His promises never fail.
 Just as God will apportion punishment to the unrighteous, so He will provide peace, rest, refreshment and renewal for all those who have suffered for His name's sake.

-God has promised to finish the good work He has started in the life of all who are saved by grace through faith in Christ… and when beset by dangers and doubts, persecution and pain, we are not to pull back or retreat from the fight.
-We are to press on with patient endurance so that the name of Christ may be glorified in us – and we in Him.
+God has promised to finish the good work He has started in the life of all who are saved by grace through faith in Christ.
+When beset by dangers and doubts, persecution and pain, we are not to pull back or retreat from the fight.
+We are to press on with patient endurance so that the name of Christ may be glorified in us, and we in Him.

 Heavenly Father, I pray that in all I say and do, that the name of the Lord Jesus Christ may be glorified in me and I in Him.
 Thank You that You have given me everything I need for life and godliness.
 I pray that I may not shrink back when difficulties and dangers arise, but trust You in all things, and I pray that I will live a life that is worthy of my calling as a child of God and a citizen of heaven.
 This I ask in Jesus' name so that the name of the Lord Jesus Christ may be glorified in me and I in Him, AMEN.